Motorcyclist Uninsured Motorist Coverage

 What Does Uninsured Motorist Insurance for Motorcycles Cover?

-This coverage is designed to protect you and your passengers for bodily injury if you’re struck by an uninsured driver.
+This coverage is designed to protect you and your passengers for bodily injury if your motorcycle is struck by an uninsured driver.
 It helps cover:

 - Medical expenses for injuries sustained in an accident